 Particularly, must one never be inflated and rendered careless and negligent by success; nor made spiritless and fearful by reverses.
-At all times the General should see things only as they are and attempt what is dictated by that Strategetic Principle which dominates the given situation.
+At all times the General should see things only as they are and attempt what is dictated by and the state of the state that Strategetic Principle which dominates the given situation.
 Fortune often does the rest.